aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/password-protection-and-encryption/compress-files-individual-passwords/_index.md

     answer: Yes, Aspose.Zip lets you choose the encryption algorithm (e.g., AES‑256) for each entry when you add it to the archive.
   - question: Is there a trial version available?
-    answer: Yes, you can access the free trial of Aspose.Zip for .NET [here](https://releases.aspose.com/).
+    answer: "Yes, you can access the free trial of Aspose.Zip for .NET [here](https://releases.aspose.com/)."
   - question: How can I get support if I encounter issues?
-    answer: Visit the [Aspose.Zip forum](https://forum.aspose.com/c/zip/37) for assistance from the community and Aspose support.
+    answer: "Visit the [Aspose.Zip forum](https://forum.aspose.com/c/zip/37) for assistance from the community and Aspose support."
   - question: Where can I find detailed documentation for Aspose.Zip for .NET?
-    answer: The documentation is available [here](https://reference.aspose.com/zip/net/).
+    answer: "The documentation is available [here](https://reference.aspose.com/zip/net/)."
   - question: Can I purchase a temporary license for testing purposes?
-    answer: Yes, you can acquire a temporary license [here](https://purchase.aspose.com/temporary-license/).
+    answer: "Yes, you can acquire a temporary license [here](https://purchase.aspose.com/temporary-license/)."
 ---

 {{< blocks/products/pf/main-wrap-class >}}